The fact that motivates us every day

 29% of adolescent boys and 57% of girls

-“persistent feelings of sadness or hopelessness."
+reported “persistent feelings of sadness or hopelessness."

 CDC, Youth Risk Behavior Survey, 2023